Cute77/MICCAI2019-BraTS19/README.md

-# MICCAI2019-BraTS19
+# MICCAI2019-BraTS19: Brain Tumor Segmentation with a Deep Adversarial Network Model and CRF
- Here is a presentation of our project. <br>
+ Here is a presentation of our project for a challenge in 2019MICCAI: 'Multimodal Brain Tumor Segmentation Challenge'<br>
  Sorry for not sharing my codes without the permission from my teammate in this project who also made significant contribution to it.<br>
  Please feel free to contact me if you have any questions.